ayahbash/x86-calculator/README.md

 - display flags: zf, cf, sf, of
 - simple text ui

+( update: the hexadecimal operations and flags output need to be fixed xD )
 ## how to run
 > this project was developed and tested using **DOSBox** and **TASM**
 >[TASM GitHub Repo (CS-TASM-x86)](https://github.com/slaee/CS-TASM-x86)